Calls blur on the element.

 Locator of the element to drag to.

-noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
+Optional noActions that initiate navigations are waiting for these navigations to happen and for pages to start loading.
 You

 can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as

 navigating to inaccessible pages.
-Defaults to false
+Defaults to false.

-sourceClicks on the source element at this point relative to the top-left corner of the element's padding box.
+Optional sourceClicks on the source element at this point relative to the top-left corner of the element's padding box.
 If not specified, some visible point of the element is used.

-targetDrops on the target element at this point relative to the top-left corner of the element's padding box.
+Optional targetDrops on the target element at this point relative to the top-left corner of the element's padding box.
 If not specified, some visible point of the element is used.

-timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0
+Optional timeout?: numberMaximum time in milliseconds, defaults to 30 seconds, pass 0 to disable timeout.
+The default value can be changed

 by using the